miekg/20in20.london/md/why-ans.md

 moment.
 This was an important factor in my decision to chase another dream after we had moved to London: becoming a guide.

-Now, almost ten years after being diagnosed with possible MS, I look back and see that the resultant change in mentality has brought me joy in life.
+Now, almost ten years after being diagnosed with 'possible MS', I look back and see that the resultant change in mentality has brought me joy in life.
 But I also understand I was one of the lucky ones, and I wanted to do something for those who weren't as fortunate.